FSipiano/newbieDictionary/README.md

 I have tried to gather a few words/phrases and definitions together here to help you out, and we can add to it as we go along!!

 There are sometimes multiple words for the same thing, again - just to be confusing.
-I’ve tried to include all definitions that I’ve heard, but please let me know if I’ve missed any!